tingwei758/tingwei758/README.md

 🔖 Worked as Data Scientist, Quantitative Engineer, Web Developer
 🏆 Winner of multiple Math and Data Competitions
 🍸 Amateur Bartender at party
-🔭 Currently working on buiding a Stock Risk Visualization application
+🔭 Currently working on developing a Stock Risk Visualization application
 💬 Ask me about what is, not what ought to be...

 ### Professional Interests